peteroupc/html3dutil/tutorials/surfaces.md

 ![**The parametric surface.**](surfaces4.png)

 Note that all three examples above use a value named `evaluator`.
-A mesh buffer can be generated using something like the following:
+A mesh buffer for the surface evaluator can be generated using something like the following:

-    var meshBuffer = SurfaceBuilder().surfaceToBuffer(evaluator);
+    var meshBuffer = SurfaceBuilder.surfaceToBuffer(evaluator);

 The generated 3D mesh buffer from a parametric surface is just like any other mesh buffer, and the same functions and methods you use for other mesh buffers